-For each bucket There is a clear link between the standard deviation of the Swath elevation vs the OIB elevation and the value of the variable (Figure 5).
-However, this is a six dimensional problem so individually grouping the data by each variable is not sufficient to find the truly high quality data.
+For each bucket there is a clear link between the standard deviation of the elevation difference between swath and the reference dataset and the value of the variable (see Figure 5, 6, 7).
+However, this is a six-dimensional problem so individually grouping the data by each variable is not a sufficient quality measure.

-Therefore, a six dimensional cube consisting of each variable bucketed into 6 equally sized buckets is created giving 6^6 (= 46,656) standard deviations is created (see Table 2).
-This now gives a range of high to low quality combinations of variables.
-In order to ensure that the volume of points in each bucket is consider, the upper bound of the 95% confidence of the standard deviation is calculated:
+A six-dimensional cube consisting of each variable binned into 6 equally sized bins is generated.
+The data is sampled using every bin combination across all variables resulting in 6 (= 46,656) bins.
+The standard deviation of the elevation difference between swath and the reference dataset is calculated for each of the 66 bins which gives a range of high to low quality combinations of variables.
+To ensure that the volume of points in each bin is considered, the upper bound of the 95% confidence of the standard deviation is calculated:

-$$\sigma \le s \sqrt{\frac{n-1}{\chi{1-\alpha/2}^2}}$$
+$$\sigma \leq s \sqrt{\frac{n-1}{\chi{1-\alpha/2}^2}}$$